Nimblr/docs/ehr/integrations.md

 A facade for a *real* calendar

-The calendar module is really just a facade on top of real Calendar APIs.
-As such it will manipulate events that do not live inside Nimblr&#39;s realm but some other cloud.
+The calendar module is really just a facade simulating a real Calendar.
+As such it will manipulate events that do not live anywhere inside Nimblr&#39;s.

+It&#39;s necessary that the real calendar is consulted frequently to have any update in the calendar (new appointments, cancellations, etc.) in the shortest possible time.

+Nimblr’s API is able to map any “external” object into a Nimblr’s object.
+An external object can be in JSON or XML format.

 ----
 ## Index